Articles from 2024

 React Tooling 2024: Stop Using the Wrong Shit

-After building 20+ React apps this year, here's what actually works and what's a waste of time.
-Spoiler: You're probably overengineering.
+20+ React apps built this year.
+What works, what's a waste of time, and why you're probably overengineering.

 ReactRead more →